NuttakitTh/python-game-system-2-trainer/README.md

 Step 2
 Wait for two beat, then press a integer in which each of the 4 original digits is incremented by 1 together with voiced the digit that you have press.
 Press with rhythm keeping the rhythm is important.

+This section called ADD-1 if you want more challenge please try ADD-3.

 Step 3
 Wait for a result.
 If you have response with the correct answer.
 Program will tell you are correct and add you streak for 1.